Spirent/openperf/doc/dev-guide/module-creation.md

    * `DEBUG`   : Debugging messages
    * `TRACE`   : Trace level messages

-All logs are available from the `inception.log` file.
+All logs are available from the `openperf.log` file.
 Each log line looks like:

 ```javascript
 {